This article applies to: - Trustwave MailMarshal (SEG)

 - Save the changes and commit the configuration.

-- From the Select server menu, select the server you want to use to receive incoming mail from SEG.
+- From the Select server menu, select the server you want to use to receive incoming mail from MailMarshal.

 - You may be able to use an existing receive connector such as the "Default Frontend" connector, or you may need to create a new connector.